sfdisk(8) — Linux manual page

 sfdisk /dev/sda < sda.dump

-Note that sfdisk completely restores partition types and
+Note that sfdisk completely restores partition types and partition

-duplicate the same layout to different disks, as it may result in
+the same layout to different disks, as it may result in duplicate

-duplicate UUIDs within your system.
+UUIDs within your system.

 Full binary backup